javier-arango/codeflix/README.md

 #### API Communication
 - `RESTful API`: The back-end communicates with the front-end using REST API endpoints, facilitating seamless data exchange.
-- `TMDb API`: The app leverages the TMDb API to source accurate and extensive movie data.

 #### Authentication
 - `NextAuth.js`: This library is used for implementing secure authentication workflows with various OAuth providers and other custom strategies.